 Of course, the course content is important, but the learning experience does not usually get the attention it deserves.
 Since your learners (or future customers) will be using the online learning platform to consume your course content, the platform you choose becomes an important and very noticeable part of their online training experience.

-That’s why you must choose a platform that offers a variety of engagement related features, along with an intuitive user interface.
-The best online learning platforms also come loaded with a bunch of features like gamification and AI capabilities that are all designed to improve learner engagement and, in turn, completion rates of your course.
+That’s why you must choose a platform that offers a variety of engagement-related features, along with an intuitive user interface.
+The best online learning platforms also come loaded with a bunch of features like gamification and AI capabilities that are all designed to improve learner engagement and, in turn, the completion rates of your course.